 If you need more information about this, and how to work out your crop factor, head on over to this blog post “What do the numbers of my lens mean?” to get the full scoop.

 Before we get into the pros and cons of each, I just want to let you know about a little freebie I have for you!
 My Which Lens Quickstarter Guide gives you example images from different lenses, and details which focal lengths you should use for different types of lifestyle, portrait and documentary photos, so you know exactly which lenses might suit the job!
-Click the button below to enter your email and get this delivered direct to your inbox.
+Go over here to grab it!

 Pros & Cons of the 35mm Lens